virtualms/Tablut2020_FrittoMisto/README.md

 # Tablut2020_FrittoMisto
 Project for the course of IA, at University of Bologna.
-The project realize a player for of an ancient Nordic strategy board game: *Tablut*.
+The project realizes a player for an ancient Nordic strategy board game: *Tablut*.
 The project is written in Java.

 # Usage
 All the jars are in the *jars* directory.